First Time Flying: Tips & What to Expect

-I’ve been giving advice and tips to so many of my friends, family, and acquaintances lately, that it just seemed like a good idea to put a whole article together.
+I’ve been giving advice and tips to friends, family, and acquaintances lately so it made sense to put it all together.

-So here are my first time flyers tips – from general to tips for reducing anxiety!
+So here are my first time flyers tips.

 Some of these first time flying tips might get mentioned another time somewhere else in the article, but I’ll put them here as well, for good measure.

-The rule of thumb is, usually, 2 or 3 hours before the flight depending on whether it’s an international flight, if you need passport control or not, if you have checked baggage, and what time of day it is.
+The rule of thumb is 2 or 3 hours before the flight depending on whether it’s an international flight, if you need passport control or not, if you have checked baggage, and what time of day it is.

 The airline, actually, will probably send an email before your flight with all the info you need.
 The time to arrive might be there as well.